MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private.md

 In the preceding diagram:

-- Azure Databases for PostgreSQL flexible servers are injected into subnet 10.0.1.0/24 of the VNet-1 virtual network.
+- Azure Database for PostgreSQL flexible servers are injected into subnet 10.0.1.0/24 of the VNet-1 virtual network.
 - Applications that are deployed on different subnets within the same virtual network can access Azure Database for PostgreSQL flexible servers directly.
 - Applications that are deployed on a different virtual network (VNet-2) don't have direct access to Azure Database for PostgreSQL flexible servers.
 You have to perform [virtual network peering for a Private DNS zone](#private-dns-zone-and-virtual-network-peering) before they can access the flexible server.